Public Works Department

 The Town of Cramerton Public Works Department provides a variety of infrastructure-related services.
 Among these are the maintenance of roads, sidewalks, curb and gutter, street signs, pavement markings, trees, buildings and related facilities that are used every day by the citizens of Cramerton.

 The main function of the public works department is the collection of residential bulk item solid waste, white goods, yard waste, tree limbs, and trimmings.
 This department also keeps the streets clean by picking up papers, weedeating, and cleaning.
 Other activities include repairing and replacing street and traffic signs, planting trees and shrubs in designated areas, and leaf collection.
 Please refer to the collection schedule for pick-up dates.

-The public works department has four full time employees with a combined total of thirty-eight years of experience.
-Every staff member of the public works department maintains a commercial drivers license, cpr/first aid certification, defensive driving certification, traffic flagging certification, and bucket truck operation certification.
+The public works department has five full time employees with a combined total of thirty-eight years of experience.
+Every staff member of the public works department maintains a commercial drivers license, CPR/first aid certification, defensive driving certification, traffic flagging certification, and bucket truck operation certification.